willp240/antinullh/HOWTO.md

 - `build_order`: The axes used for the PDFs.
 These will be defined in the same file as axis tables.
 The order is important: the dimensions field in `events` config sets the number of dimensions, N, for a given PDF.
 The axes used will be the first N axes here
 - `data_axes`: The axes the data will have
-- `pdf_dir`: Where the PDFs should be saved to as histograms

 <h5>PDF Axis Tables</h5>